8 Tips for Adults Going Back to College

 4 – Financial – As soon as you know you’d like to start college classes, be sure to go online and fill out the FAFSA form.
 This will let you know if you qualify for financial aid or student loans for your tuition, fees, books and supplies for your college classes.
 I did it quickly and easily in the comfort of my home.

 5 – Classes – Once you have a major or educational goal selected, take some time to check out the classes you’ll be taking, as well as any prerequisites you may need to complete before enrolling in classes.
-The school counselor can also assist you in working on this.
+Visit sites like https://www.calc.edu/ to see the programs and classes they offer.

 5 – Books – Once you’ve registered for your classes, find out what books or materials are needed for the class.
 Do NOT leave ordering your books and materials to the last minute.
 Consider that there may be delays in shipping of the books or materials, or that you may run into the issues of shortages.
 I found a number of my books on both Amazon and eBay.
 I have NOT purchased any of my books directly from the college bookstore.
 If you don’t buy directly from the bookstore, be sure that you order the books with the same ISBN numbers.
 You don’t want to show up with the wrong book.